the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 It can feel difficult to stand out in a sea of others equally interested in networking and growing their career.

-I'm no social media expert or psychologist, but here's my advice: if you can focus on personability, relationship-building, and genuine interest in others, you'll find yourself surrounded my connections who you care about, and who care about you.
+I'm no social media expert or psychologist, but here's my advice: focus on personability, relationship-building, and genuine interest in others, and you'll find yourself surrounded by connections who you care about, and who care about you.
 And the rest will follow naturally.